Corruption in Venezuela: Boliburguesía

 Boliburguesía is a term describing the new bourgeois created by the Venezuelan government of Hugo Chávez and Chavismo, made up of people who became rich under the Chavez administration.
-The term was coined by journalist Juan Carlos Zapata, to "define the oligarchy that has developed under the protection of the Chavez government".
+The term was coined by journalist Juan Carlos Zapata, to "define the oligarchy that has developed under the protection of the Chávez government".
 Corruption among the Boliburguesía and Chavez-administration sympathizers has moved millions of dollars with the complicity of public officials, with some becoming rich under the guise of socialism.
-The general secretary of opposition party Acción Democrática says that corruption in the financial industry and other sectors was tied to functionaries of the administration.
+The general secretary of the opposition party Acción Democrática says that corruption in the financial industry and other sectors was tied to functionaries of the administration.

 During Hugo Chávez's tenure, he seized thousands of properties and businesses while also reducing the footprint of foreign companies.
-Venezuela's economy was then largely state-run and was operated by military officers that had their business and government affairs connected.
+Venezuela's economy was then largely state-run and was operated by military officers who had their business and government affairs connected.
 Senior fellow at the Brookings Institution, Harold Trinkunas, stated that involving the military in business was "a danger", with Trinkunas explaining that the Venezuelan military "has the greatest ability to coerce people, into business like they have".
-According to Bloomberg Markets Magazine, "[b]y showering contracts on former military officials and pro-government business executives, Chavez put a new face on the system of patronage".
+According to Bloomberg Markets Magazine, "[b]y showering contracts on former military officials and pro-government business executives, Chávez put a new face on the system of patronage".